gdgenchev/Chat-Server/README.md

        - Updating whenever a client connects/leaves/creates a room/deletes a room.
     3. Info for joined users in a chat room
     4. Support for receiving private messages and group messages at the same time.
-       - Background thread(ReceiverBroadcaster) for receiving messages
+       - Background thread(ReceiverBroadcaster) for receiving messages,
          whose task is to broadcast the message to all the receivers, which are responsible for updating the UI.
-    5. Logging withlog4j
+    5. Logging with log4j
     6. Future: chat history for a chat room